carseys/pediatric-sepsis-ml-kaggle/README.md

 * Encoding categorical data : drugsexposure (drugs, routes), devices, uid, gender.
 * Removing columns with <10000 values.
 * Gaussian imputation of values for blood pressure(systolic and diastolic), body temperature, hematocrit based on expected value by age.
 Based Gaussian distributions on expected value ranges found online.
-* Smote to account for imbalance in sepsis/nonsepsis row counts.
 * Splitting the labeled train data into training and test.
 The provided test data isn't labeled because it is used to score for the leaderboard/competition.
 Thus the training data is split into train and test so that it is still possible to test the model with labels known to evaluate performance and prevent overfitting.
 * Random Forest Model!
+Adjusted class weights to favor prediction of sepsis label.